top of page

 1. Encryption: Ensure that all data is encrypted in transit and at rest.
 This makes it difficult for unauthorized parties to access the data.

-2. Access Controls: Implement strict access controls and authentication measures to limit who can access cloud resources.
+2. Access Controls: Implement strict access controls and authentication measures to limit access to cloud resources.

 3. Regular Audits: Conduct security and vulnerability assessments to identify and address potential risks.